IRB Frequently Asked Questions

 When the requirement for informed consent is not waived, a written consent document, which includes the required elements of informed consent, must be provided to, and in some cases also read to the individual or their LAR.
 There must be adequate time for the potential participant or their LAR to read and understand the consent before it is signed.

-Use of these templates strongly recommended.
+Use of these templates for adults strongly recommended.

 Written Consent by Fax or Mail